akoidan/pychat/README.md

  - Admin interface with django-admin

 # Brief description
 Pychat is written in **Python** with [django](https://www.djangoproject.com/).
 For handling realtime messages [WebSockets](https://en.wikipedia.org/wiki/WebSocket) are used: browser support on client part and asynchronous framework [Tornado](http://www.tornadoweb.org/) on server part.
 Messages are being broadcast by means of [redis](http://redis.io/) [pub/sub](http://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) feature using [tornado-redis](https://github.com/leporo/tornado-redis) backend.
 Redis is also used as django session backend and for storing current users online.
 For video call [WebRTC](https://webrtc.org/) technology was used with stun server to make a connection, which means you will always get the lowest ping and the best possible connection channel.
 Client part is written with progressive js framework [VueJs](https://vuejs.org/) which means that pychat is SPA, so even if user navigates across different pages websocket connection doesn't break.
 Pychat also supports OAuth2 login standard via FaceBook/Google.
 Css is compiled from [sass](http://sass-lang.com/guide).
-Server side can be run on any platform **Windows**, **Linux**, **Mac** with **Python 2.7** and **Python 3.x**.Client (users) can use the Pychat from any browser with websocket support: IE11, Edge, Chrome, Firefox, Android, Opera, Safari...
+Server side can be run on any platform **Windows**, **Linux**, **Mac**.
+Client (users) can use Pychat from any browser with websocket support: IE11, Edge, Chrome, Firefox, Android, Opera, Safari...

 # When should I use pychat:
 By this time there're a lot of chats: skype, telegram, discord, slack, viber...
 What is the purpose of one more?
 Well, here's why: